GPSnoopy/RayTracingInVulkan/README.md

-# Ray Tracing In Vulkan
+# Ray Tracing In Vulkan (This is on a test branch)

 <img align="center" src="https://github.com/GPSnoopy/RayTracingInVulkan/blob/master/gallery/LucySettings.jpg">